-Albugnano, an agricultural and tourist center of Monferrato, is making a niche place in the Piedmontese wine world thanks to a precious wine made from Nebbiolo grapes, the Albugnano DOC, with a very limited production (just 22 hectares of land) between the towns of Albugnano, Pino d’Asti, Castelnuovo Don Bosco and Passerano Marmorito.
+Albugnano is making a niche place in the Piedmontese wine world thanks to a precious wine made from Nebbiolo grapes, the Albugnano DOC, with very limited production (just 22 hectares of land) between the towns of Albugnano, Pino d’Asti, Castelnuovo Don Bosco and Passerano Marmorito.

 To be seen.

-The name of Albugnano is inextricably linked to that of the Rectory of Saint Maria of Vezzolano, an imposing building built at the end of the eleventh century and a jewel of the Romanesque in Piedmont.
+The name of Albugnano is inextricably linked to that of the Rectory of Saint Maria of Vezzolano.

 The Permanent Exhibition of Romanesque in the province of Asti is set up in the guest house of the Abbey of Vezzolano.